SanaeifarAli/SignUp/README.md

 - Admin grid to display all that have signed up (should be searchable by name and filterable by date)

 ## Setup
+- Magento 2 Open Source or Commerce edition is required
-- Download and copy "Task1" folder to "app/code" folder of magento 2
+- Download and copy "Task1" folder to 'app/code' folder of magento 2
-- Open terminal and run command "magento module:enable Task1_SignUp"
+- Open terminal and run command 'magento module:enable Task1_SignUp'
-- Run command "magento setup:upgrade"
+- Run command 'magento setup:upgrade'

 ## Usage